paidisettysatyasandeeep/GenerateReasonCodeConfigFile/README.md

 ---

-### Helpful next steps (optional)

--+- Add a screenshot under `/docs` and reference it in this README.
+## GitHub Actions CI

--+- Add a GitHub Actions workflow to run tests on each PR (I can scaffold one for you).
+A GitHub Actions workflow (`.github/workflows/ci.yml`) is configured to run on every push and pull request:
--+- Add issue and PR templates to streamline collaboration.

-If you want any of the above added now (screenshots, CI workflow, templates), tell me which and I'll add them.
+- Runs on Node.js 16.x and 18.x
+- Installs dependencies and builds the project
+- Runs any configured tests

+See the workflow file for details.

+## Issue & PR Templates

+Use the GitHub issue templates (`.github/ISSUE_TEMPLATE/`) to report bugs or request features.
+Pull requests should follow the checklist in `.github/pull_request_template.md`.

+---